cdslaborg/paramonte/src/interface/MATLAB/README.md

 For more information on the installation, usage, and examples, visit: https://www.cdslab.org/paramonte

-**For a quick start with some MATLAB Live Script examples, visit [this page](https://github.com/cdslaborg/paramontex/tree/master/MATLAB/mlx)**.
+**For a quick start with some MATLAB Live Script examples, visit [this ParaMonte documentation page](https://www.cdslab.org/paramonte/notes/examples/matlab/mlx/).
+The corresponding example source files (the `*.mlx` files) can be downloaded from the [paramontex GitHub repository](https://github.com/cdslaborg/paramontex/tree/master/MATLAB/mlx), a repository dedicated to the ParaMonte library examples.

 ParaMonte design goals
 ======================